Heroin and pregnancy

 - Low birthweight.
 This is when a baby is born weighing less than 5 pounds, 8 ounces.

 - Neonatal abstinence syndrome (also called NAS).
 This is a group of conditions a newborn can have if his mother is addicted to drugs during pregnancy.
 NAS happens when a baby gets addicted to a drug before birth and then goes through drug withdrawal after birth.

 - Stillbirth.
 This is when a baby dies in the womb before birth, but after 20 weeks of pregnancy.

 - Sudden infant death syndrome (also SIDS).
-This is the unexplained death of a baby while sleeping.
+This is the unexplained death of a baby younger than 1 year old.